benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Quick sidenote
-- React recently released React 16, which included a complete rewrite of the reconciler now codenamed Fiber
+- React team recently released React 16, which included a complete rewrite of the reconciler now codenamed Fiber
 - The Fiber reconciler can prioritize UI updates, which means that the UI can render asynchronously
 - As a result we get greater perceived performance because the higher priority updates happen first
-- And this is all happening in React 16 - the next major version

 /////